Hennessey Venom F5 hits 200 mph during aerodynamics testing

 The first of three phases of testing for the Hennessey Venom F5 is complete ahead of the supercar's planned public debut at the Amelia Island Concours d'Elegance in May.
 Hennessey announced Tuesday that a test car hit 200 mph during aerodynamics testing.

-That speed—achieved on a 2.2-mile runway at a former United States Air Force base in Arkansas—is less than half the Venom's claimed 311 mph top speed, but this test wasn't about breaking records.
+That speed—achieved on a 2.2-mile runway at a former United States Air Force base in Arkansas—is about two thirds of the Venom's claimed 311 mph top speed, but this test wasn't about breaking records.
 The team, headed by chief engineer John Heinricy, were focusing on mid-speed refinement and coast-down behavior, a Hennessey press release said.
 Heinricy spent many years at General Motors, including as assistant chief engineer for the Corvette.

 The Venom F5's 6.6-liter twin-turbo V-8 was also restricted to 900 hp, only about half its target output of 1,817 hp.
 With the taps fully opened, Hennessey claims the V-8 will also produce 1,193 lb-ft of torque, and rev to 8,500 rpm (although it's restricted to 8,200 rpm outside a special F5 mode).
 Power is handled by a CIMA 7-speed single-clutch automated manual transmission.